Augmentedjs/next-core-model/README.md

 ### sync

-Sync model data to bound REST call
+Sync model data (Should override as needed)

 #### Parameters